 In the Old Testament Israel was often described as the vine, and God as the gardener.
 He was the One who cleared the ground in the Promised land to make space for Israel.
 The One who cared and nurtured His vine, so that they might spread and establish themselves throughout the land.
 God is the One who watched over them and prepared for a harvest.
-He looked for good grapes, the expected yield for a nurtured vine in fertile soil, but God found only bad grapes.
+He looked for good grapes, the expected yield for a nurtured vine in fertile soil.
+But, God found only bad grapes.

 Now you dwellers in Jerusalem and people of Judah, judge between me and my vineyard.
 What more could have been done for my vineyard than I have done for it?
-When I looked for good grapes why did it yield only bad?Isaiah 5:3-4 NIVUK
+When I looked for good grapes why did it yield only bad?Isaiah 5:3-4 NIV

 I had planted you like a choice vine of sound and reliable stock.
 How then did you turn against me into a corrupt, wild vine?Jeremiah 2:21